WAV vs MP3: Can You Really Hear the Difference?

 Can Most People Hear the Difference?

-So, how did you do?
-Whether you nailed it or not, here’s the reality: most people can’t reliably distinguish between a high-bitrate MP3 (320 kbps) and a WAV file—at least not without trained ears and high-quality equipment.
+Maybe not a surprise but I will let you in on the reality: most people can’t reliably distinguish between a high-bitrate MP3 (320 kbps) and a WAV file, at least not without trained ears and high-quality equipment.

 Why Is It Hard to Tell the Difference?